danog/MadelineProtoDocs/docs/API_docs/methods/channels.getGroupsForDiscussion.md

 Get all groups that can be used as [discussion groups](https://core.telegram.org/api/discussion).

-Returned [legacy group chats](https://core.telegram.org/api/channel) must be first upgraded to [supergroups](https://core.telegram.org/api/channel) before they can be set as a discussion group.
+Returned [basic group chats](https://core.telegram.org/api/channel#basic-groups) must be first upgraded to [supergroups](https://core.telegram.org/api/channel#supergroups) before they can be set as a discussion group.
 To set a returned supergroup as a discussion group, access to its old messages must be enabled using [channels.togglePreHistoryHidden](../methods/channels.togglePreHistoryHidden.html), first.